bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

        && \text{ since } 0 \leq \frac{i}{b-a} < 1; 0 < \frac{a}{b} < 1 \\
     \tag{A.4}

-Now looking at the last line and looking at the expression the ceil function, we can see that:
+Now looking at the last line and looking at the expression in the ceil function, we can see that:

 .. math::